DominikaSzu/js30-11/README.md

 # js30-11

-This is the ninth of the Wes Bos Javascript30 Challenge.
+This is the eleventh of the Wes Bos Javascript30 Challenge.
 It is a customized video player with functionalities implemented in Javascript.

 ## Code dependencies